The 12 Hallmarks of Aging in Dogs, Explained

 A household-friendly way to grade “science-backed” is to look for three anchors: the species studied (dog/cat), the outcome measured (mobility score, itch score, stool quality), and the time frame (weeks vs days).
 If the only “science” is a blog summary or a single ingredient paper that doesn’t match the product’s form, the claim is weaker.
 Stronger claims usually come with citations, not just confidence.

-At home, the practical move is to look for a COA (certificate of analysis) tied to the batch number on the container.
-If the company only shows a generic badge, ask whether the test includes potency and contaminants, and whether results are available for the specific lot being fed.
-This is also where NASC participation can be a useful signal—less about perfection, more about a company choosing clearer standards.
+The home move is concrete: look for a COA tied to the batch number on the container.
+If a company shows only a generic badge, ask whether the test covers potency and contaminants, and whether results are available for the specific lot you are feeding.
+NASC participation is a useful signal too, less about perfection, more about a company choosing clearer standards and agreeing to audits.

 Human-grade: a Label Phrase with Specific Limits